 Pets from New Zealand, Fiji, UK, Ireland and Australia generally don't need quarantine, and pets from the USA, most European countries and South Africa may be exempt from quarantine if they comply with permit terms.
 Expats should consult the Agriculture, Fisheries and Conservation Department of Hong Kong to see if their country requires quarantine, and to see what other formalities are required.

 A list of certifications necessary for shipping pets to Hong Kong

 - USDA endorsement (including microchip implantation record, rabies certificate, vet health certificate)

 - Hong Kong health certificate

 - Import permit.

-There are a number of dedicated companies in Hong Kong who can help you with importing pets.
-It is a complicated process, and it may require you getting a permit for your animal prior to arrival, depending on which country you are bringing it from.
-You can look at the Hong Kong Agriculture department’s website for comprehensive information on the formalities required to bring your pet with you to the country.
+There are a number of dedicated companies in Hong Kong who can help expats with importing pets.
+It is a complicated process, and it may require getting a permit for the animal prior to arrival, depending on which country it is being brought from.
+The Hong Kong Agriculture department’s website offers comprehensive information on the formalities required to bring pets into the country.